tiagofrepereira2012/ivector_example/README.rst

 Generating the best results
 ====================================================================

 As reported in the paper, the best result achieved was HTER=7.60%.
-To get this results the steps are:
+To get this result the steps are:

 .. code-block:: shell